espruino/BangleApps/apps/widtmr/README.md

 # Lib
-Different functions are exposed to integrate a timer into your own app.
+Different functions are exposed by widtmr which enables other apps to directly use and integrate this functionality:

 The following functions are available:
 - isStarted() -> boolean